 - Mosquito Fogging

-Mosquito fogging is to be carried out only when there is a mosquito nuisance problem or a disease outbreak.
+Mosquito fogging in Singapore is carried out only when there is a mosquito nuisance problem or a disease outbreak.
 Mosquito fogging is a technique that involves using a pesticide which is directed by a blower on the target areas in the form of smoke.
 Fogging covers a large area killing adult mosquitoes and all other insects.

 Compared to fogging, mosquito misting is a more natural, kid-friendly and pet-friendly mosquito control method.